Total loss: Actual vs constructive loss

+By insurance industry

 Auto insurance

 Much of this section only relates to the insurance industry in North America.
 Other jurisdictions, for example Australia, have their own regulations.
 About one in seven car accident claims results in a "total".
 Except in extreme circumstances, a vehicle that has been written off will not be completely worthless.
 This is because such a vehicle will usually still contain salvageable used parts, or at a bare minimum will still have value as scrap metal.
 All that is required for a vehicle to be a write-off is that it would cost more to return to marketable condition than the market value it would then have.
 So a vehicle of low value may even be written off when fully roadworthy, for example due to damage to paintwork or upholstery, such as from an interior fire, a "hail salvage", or bullet-riddled or "biohazard car" with toxic chemical spills or decomposing bodies found inside.

 In many jurisdictions a vehicle designated as a total loss is sold by insurance companies to general public, auto dealers, auto brokers, or auto wreckers.
 The metrics insurance companies use to make the decision include the cost of the repairs needed plus the value of the remaining parts, added to the cost of reimbursing the driver for a rental while the car in question is repaired.
 If this figure exceeds the value of the car after it is repaired, the vehicle is deemed a total loss.
 Auto insurers generally settle total loss claims on one of three methods of claim settlement: